cysouw/diathesis/text/c04_reflexive.md

 The verb *äußern* 'to express' has a slightly different meaning depending on the animacy of the subject.
 With a human subject it normally signifies a verbal utterance [@next a], while with non-human subjects (who cannot speak) it more generally means 'to show' [@next b].
 Crucially, with non-human subjects the pronoun *sich* is obligatory [@next c].

 ::: ex
 a.
 Er äußert sein Bedauern über den Unfall.
 b.
 Die Krankheit äußert sich durch das Fieber.
 c. ^* Die Krankheit äußert den Fieber.
 :::

-It appears to be the case that *sich verschlafen* is getting old-fashioned.
+It appears to be that *sich verschlafen* is getting old-fashioned.

 ::: ex
 Ach, Johanna, ich glaube, ich habe mich verschlafen.
 (DWDS: Fontane, Theodor: Effi Briest.
 Berlin, 1896.)